Dave Stewart (Eurythmics): Awards and recognition

 In 2000, Stewart received the O2 Silver Clef Award.
 He was inducted into the UK Music Hall of Fame in 2005, and won the Music Producers Guild Outstanding Contribution to UK Music Award in 2015.
 Eurythmics were nominated for the Rock and Roll Hall of Fame in 2017.
-Eurythmics were successfully inducted into said Rock & Roll Hall of Fame in 2022.
+Eurythmics were inducted into the Rock & Roll Hall of Fame in 2022.